skillrepos/workspace/labs.md

 </br></br></br>

-**Lab 2 - A more refined game**
+**Lab 2 - Utilizing Workspace Features**

-**Purpose: In this lab, we’ll create a more defined instance of our game by working through the formal process**
+**Purpose: In this lab, we’ll start using Workspace's formal process to create a more defined app**

 1. Let's start by adding a very specific definition to Workspace of what we want.
 We wouldn't have to be this specific at all, but this will help ensure we get more accuracy and consistency in the result.
 In the task area, copy and paste the following requirement.